EuroProofNet/europroofnet.github.io/_pages/WG4/Cambridge23/meeting.md

 Cambridge CB30FD,
 UK

-Note that [16th Conference on Intelligent Computer Mathematics](https://cicm-conference.org/2023/) takes place at Emmanuel College, St Andrew's St, 15 minutes away by bus, 35 minutes away by walk, and 10 minutes away by bike.
+Note that this meeting happens during the [16th Conference on Intelligent Computer Mathematics](https://cicm-conference.org/2023/) which takes place on September 4-8 at Emmanuel College.
+Emmanuel College, St Andrew's St, is 15 minutes away by bus, 35 minutes away by walk, and 10 minutes away by bike.

 ## NatFoM: Workshop on Natural Formal Mathematics, Cambridge, 6-7 September 2023